One of the Nation’s Leading Lawyers for Consumers

 He has argued and obtained favorable appellate opinions in multiple Courts of Appeal, including in the Fifth, Sixth, Seventh, Ninth, and Eleventh Circuits.
 Highlights include In re Whirlpool Corp.
 Front-Loading Washer Products Liab.
 Litig., 678 F.3d 409 (6th Cir.
 2012), vacated sub nom., Whirlpool Corp. v.
 Glazer, 133 S. Ct.
 1722 (2013), reinstated Glazer v.
 Whirlpool Corp.
 (In re Whirlpool Corp.
 Front-Loading Washer Prods.
 Liab.
 Litig.), 722 F.3d 838 (6th Cir.
 2013), cert. den., 2014 U.S. LEXIS 1484 (2014); Butler v.
 Sears, 702 F.3d 359 (7th Cir.
 2012), vacated, Sears, Roebuck & Co. v.
 Butler, 133 S. Ct.
 2768 (2013), reinstated, Butler v.
 Sears, Roebuck & Co., 727 F.3d 796 (7th Cir.
 2013), cert. den.
 2014 U.S. LEXIS 1507 (2014), and McManus v.
 Fleetwood Enters., 320 F.3d 545 (5th Cir.
 2003).

 Jonathan spearheaded a series of groundbreaking class actions under the Telephone Consumer Protection Act (“TCPA”) which have transformed the debt collection industry.
 Leading the Lieff Cabraser team, Jonathan developed and implemented the legal strategy responsible for the largest settlements in the history of the TCPA.
-In 2015, Lieff Cabraser and co-counsel achieved final approval for two of the largest settlements in the 25-year history of the TCPA: a $75,455,098.74 settlement with Capital One and several of its vendors (In re Capital One Telephone Consumer Protection Act Litigation, Master Docket No. 1:12-cv-10064 (N.D.
-Ill.)), and a $39,975,000 settlement with HSBC (Wilkins v.
+In 2015, Lieff Cabraser and co-counsel achieved final approval for two of the largest settlements in the 25-year history of the TCPA: a $75.5 million settlement with Capital One and several of its vendors (In re Capital One Telephone Consumer Protection Act Litigation, Master Docket No. 1:12-cv-10064 (N.D.
+Ill.)), and a $39.975 million settlement with HSBC (Wilkins v.
 HSBC Bank Nev., N.A., Case No. 14-cv-190 (N.D.
 Ill.)).
-In 2015 alone, Lieff Cabraser’s settlements in TCPA cases collectively resulted in the recovery by consumers across America of over $130 million.
-By 2021, that number has risen to over $380 million.
-More importantly, Jonathan’s work on these cases has put a stop to millions of harassing calls by debt collectors.
-The practice changes secured by Jonathan, his team, and their co-counsel have ended harassing debt collection calls to tens of millions of customers and non-customers at many of the nation’s largest financial services providers.
+To date, Lieff Cabraser’s settlements in TCPA cases collectively have resulted in the recovery by consumers across America of over $380 million.
+More importantly, Jonathan’s work on these cases has put a stop to harassing debt collection and telemarketing calls to tens of millions of customers and non-customers.